blog Details

 5. Start tracking your time

-6. Schedule tasks based on your energy levels
+6. Schedule tasks based on energy levels

 7. Turn off notifications